- Sashité for Developers

 Interpretation:

-- No hand/reserve contents change
+- No First Player Hand contents change.

 - Active player remains the same (due to default

-toggle: false
+toggle: false).

 This represents scenarios such as position comparisons yielding identical results, null transformations, or baseline states.